conan-io/examples2/examples/tools/README.md

 ### [tools.ros](ros)

-- Build [ROS packages inside their workspace](ros/rosenv/workspace/) using dependencies from Conan Center and consuming them also as transitive depdendencies.
+- Build [ROS packages inside their workspace](ros/rosenv/workspace/) using dependencies from Conan Center and consuming them also as transitive dependencies.